 My sugar levels rose just at the sight, though a handful of savoury options for breakfast and other meals, plus a few gluten and or lactose-free choices, offered alternatives for those with allergies or avoiding a cake-rich diet.

 Pleasingly, since a Konditorei tends to focus on the cakes and not the drinks, a lovely froth topped my excellent Melange and my wife praised the hot chocolate.
-We shall certainly return.

-More recently, I’ve found myself going to the Oberlaa on Neuer Markt (see photo above), which sits at the edge of a very central and newly refurbished historical square.
-The building has a two-storey glassed annex, which makes a lovely location for people-spotting enjoying the view.
+More recently, I’ve found myself going regularly to the Oberlaa on Neuer Markt for breakfast meetings (see photo above).
+It sits at the edge of a newly-refurbished historical square that has the Imperial Crypt at the other end.

-How to get to the Konditorei
+How to get to Oberlaa

 And wander up Mariahilfer Straße for plenty more places to eat and be merry, particularly two of the traditional class of coffee houses: Café Ritter and Café Jelinek.